Sir-gits-a-lot/kvstore/README.md

 # kvstore
 kvstore application implemented in Golang with all the Dockerfile and Kubernetes Manifests, can be tested in Kind Cluster

-# Commands to reproduce in local kind based environment
+# Steps to reproduce in local kind based environment

 1. Create a kind cluster using config file kind create cluster --config kind-cluster.yaml